What Does Cash Buyers Only Mean?

 As mentioned above, in any marketing material stress that the property is for cash buyers alongside the reason why.

-In other circumstances, want to avoid estate agency fees and the hassles that come with putting their cash sale properties up on the open market.
+In other circumstances, sellers simply want to avoid estate agency fees and the hassles that come with putting their cash sale properties up on the open market.

 Here are some of the sites where they can list without charge and, therefore well worth checking out: